 C#, VB, and C++ project templates for Store apps

-Learn how Microsoft Visual Studio project templates can help you create apps for the Windows and Windows Phone 8.1.
+Learn how project templates in Visual Studio help you build apps for Windows 8.1 devices by using C#, VB, or C++.
 This topic describes each template, and helps you choose one.

 - Templates that you use to create an app.